-While it is important to learn to send, it is it better to get more practice trying to copy incoming messages.
+While it is important to learn to send, it is better to get more practice trying to copy incoming messages.

 Sending the code should come easier if you work on the tougher side of things first, which is copying it.

-You can practice receiving and copying down the code by using an app or a website to send you the code at certain speed.
+You can practice receiving and copying down the code by using an app or a website to send you the code at a certain speed.

 One of the most popular ways to learn Morse code is to use Farnsworth Timing which simply put is sending the characters faster than the words.

 It allows a beginner to learn at a faster speed by just increasing the spaces between words and not by slowing down the whole signal.

 This method is designed to force the learning rhythmically rather than by counting.